 - 2.1 The University will apply this Part F in accordance with its Equal Opportunities Policy for Students. - 2.2 The University will also comply with its legal obligation to make reasonable adjustments under the Equality Act 2010.
 Reasonable adjustments are person specific but could include use of an intermediary or support worker, provision of documents in a different format, regular breaks, or adaptation in the style of questioning used. - 2.3 You must tell the Hearing Secretary if you or your Companion or witness requires reasonable adjustments to be made because of a disability.
-You must do this no later than two working days before the hearing.
+You must do this no later than two working days before the hearing(five working days where the hearing relates to Professional or Research Misconduct).

-Guidance: Participants should contact Its.ssdc@uea.ac.uk.
+Guidance: Participants should contact lts.ssdc@uea.ac.uk.